2gis/mapgl-ruler/README.md

 npm install mapgl-ruler
 ```

+### Use ruler directly

-Import the RulerClass to your project and use it:
+Import the Ruler class to your project and use it:

 ```typescript
 import { Ruler } from '@2gis/mapgl-ruler';